-The Authority may permit the erection of buildings of a height greater than that specified in Schedule C, but in such cases the building line setback and rearyard requirements shall be varied as follows:
+The Authority may permit the erection of buildings of a height greater than that specified in Schedule C, but in such cases the building line setback and rear yard requirements shall be varied as follows;

-- The building line setback shall be increased by 2 metres for every 1 metre increase in height. - (2) The rearyard shall not be less than the minimum building line setback calculated as described in (1) above plus 6 metres.
+- (1) The building line setback shall be increased by 2 meters for every 1 meter increase in height. - (2) The rear yard shall not be less than the minimum building line setback calculated as described in (a) above plus 6 meters.